Piano Concerto (Schoenberg): Programmatic aspects

-The piece is a late work, written in America.
-The manuscript contains markings at the beginning of each of the four movements, suggesting an autobiographical connection between this work and the composer, as well as German refugees in general.
-The markings are "Life was so easy", "Suddenly hatred broke out", "A grave situation was created", and "But life goes on", each matched with a suitable expression in the music.
-These markings were not included in the final published version, as Schoenberg disapproved of this kind of fixed musical interpretation: they were to guide his composition of the work, and not to provide a programmatic reference for the listener.
+In order to aid Oscar Levant, for whom the Piano Concerto was originally composed, Schoenberg provided what he called "a few explanatory essays":

+Although this program was not included in the published score, Schoenberg told his student Marion Bauer that "for sometime [sic] I have not been against program music".

 Neoclassicism and form

 Former Schoenberg student Lou Harrison said, "One of the major joys ... is in the structure of the phrases.
 You know when you are hearing a theme, a building or answering phrase, a development or a coda.
 There is no swerving from the form-building nature of these classical phrases.
 The pleasure to be had from listening to them is the same that one has from hearing the large forms of Mozart. ...
 This is a feeling too seldom communicated in contemporary music, in much of which the most obvious formal considerations are not evident at all. ...
 The nature of his knowledge in this respect, perhaps more than anything else, places him in the position of torch-bearer to tradition in the vital and developing sense".
 The concerto has been compared with the music of Johannes Brahms by Mitsuko Uchida, Sabine Feisst and AllMusic.

 Aimard described the sections as follows: